lizstarin/thirty-two-pages/README.md

 ## Technologies

 - Ruby on Rails on the backend
+- JS on the frontend
 - jQuery UI
 - Devise for User authentication
 - SendGrid for email
+- Most view update requests done in AJAX

 ## Todo